evanfrawley/idyll-lang.github.io/docs/getting-started.md

 * `package.json` - This file contains all the metadata for your project.

 To get started, from a terminal in that directory run `npm start` and Idyll will compile your file and open it in your web browser.
-Every time you save the `index.idl` the system will automatically recompile everything and update the page in the browser.
+Every time you save the `index.idl` file, the system will automatically recompile everything and update the page in the browser.

 If you instead just want to test things out quickly, the simplest way is to